Year 3

 We hope that you have had a wonderful and peaceful Easter.

-investigate the way in which water is transported within plants and explore the part that flowers play in the life cycle of flowering plants, including pollination, seed formation and seed dispersal.
+In the second half of the summer term, children will be looking at plants, in Science.
+They will identify and describe the functions of different parts of flowering plants: roots, stem/trunk, leaves and flowers, investigate the way in which water is transported within plants and explore the part that flowers play in the life cycle of flowering plants, including pollination, seed formation and seed dispersal.

-During the second part of the Summer term, children will continue to focus on the four operations - addition, subtraction, multiplication and division in Mathematics, as well as learning about the properties of shapes.
+During the second part of the summer term, children will continue to focus on the four operations - addition, subtraction, multiplication and division in Mathematics, as well as learning about the properties of shapes.

-Thank you so much for your continued support.
+Thank you for your continued support

 Year 3 staff.